 She is a Golden Girls superfan, a yoga enthusiast, and a novice foodie.
 She escapes it all by retreating to Asheville with her wife and pretending to be wealthy vegan hippies.

-Pastor Tiffany, her wife and co-pastor, R.G. along with their son Andrew welcomed Mackenzie Faith, the newest addition to their family mid-September.
+Apostle Adams, her wife and co-pastor, R.G. along with their son Andrew welcomed Mackenzie Faith, the newest addition to their family mid-September 2018.